Edward Byrne Memorial Justice Assistance Grant (JAG) Program

 - Law enforcement programs.

 - Prosecution and court programs.

 More information may be found at https://www.bja.gov/funding.aspx#1

-The application will be submitted to the U.S. Department of Justice on, or before June 10, 2014.
-The joint application, application ordinance and intergovernmental agreement authorization ordinances will be on the May 28, and June 4, 2014, Regular Council agendas.
+The application was submitted to the U.S. Department of Justice on June 24, 2015.
+The joint application and application ordinance were on the June 17, and June 24, 2015, Regular Council agendas.

 The Portland Police Bureau, as the lead applicant of the application, provides the opportunity for public comment on the proposals contained in the application.
 To share comments or questions, contact Catherine Reiland, Senior Business Operations Manager, 503-823-0727 or email: Catherine.email@example.com